Here’s why you should be using an air purifier—stat

 Plasma

-Plasma air purifiers are similar to PCO, in that they remove pollutants by creating ionized particles that attach to these pollutants and change their chemical composition by oxidation—but they do this without a sorbent media.
+Plasma air purifiers perform similarly to PCO, in that they remove pollutants by creating ionized particles that attach to these pollutants and change their chemical composition by oxidation—but they do this without a sorbent media.

 It's important to be aware that plasma air purifiers may produce ozone, which is a known lung irritant.

-Air purifiers like the Winix 5500-2 uses a PlasmaWave function that you can turn on or off.
-While plasma comes with its set of potential dangers, it is certified by the California Air Resources Board, meaning that it emits safe levels of ozone.
+An air purifier like the Winix 5500-2 uses a PlasmaWave function that you can turn on or off.
+While plasma comes with a set of potential dangers, it is certified by the California Air Resources Board, meaning that it emits safe levels of ozone.

 What kind of air purifier is best for you?

-When we tested to find the best air purifiers, we looked at the effectiveness, filter capture, user-friendliness, and aesthetics.
+When we tested to find the best air purifiers, we looked at the effectiveness, filter capture, user-friendliness, and aesthetics of each machine.
 Out of these factors, the most important part of an air purifier is the filter technology.

 But, don’t get caught up thinking that air purifiers that use HEPA filters are the only ones to use.